Pros and cons of ADT security

 Reliability you can count on

 If the reliability of a big security company is important to you, then ADT has your back.
-Their blue logo and lawn signs are highly recognizable deterrents, and they’ve built their reputation on experience and customer support.
+Its blue logo and lawn signs are highly recognizable deterrents, and the brand’s built its reputation on experience and customer support.
 Because ADT has six monitoring centers—more than any other security company—you get added protection.
 If one or two monitoring centers are affected by power outages or natural disasters, you’re still covered with monitoring professionals standing by 24/7.
 That’s not the case with smaller security companies.

 Installing a security system with ADT monitoring is a hands-off experience.
 A professional installer will come to your home, inspect its entry points, and place your sensors for optimal performance.
 If this sounds like a dream come true, then ADT has you covered.
-If you’d prefer a DIY installation experience or if you want to place sensors around your home yourself, ADT isn’t your best option.
-Instead, check out companies like Frontpoint or SimpliSafe.
+Just know that ADT works with third-party dealers, and your customer experience may vary based on the dealer you work with.

 Options for connection